 Hope you will enjoy this special recipe as I do!

 Classic Madeleines of Commercy

-- Pour in the butter and the lemon zest (or lemon extract)
+- Pour the mix of melted butter-honey in it and add the lemon zest (or lemon extract)